-The historic Oceania DX Contest (OCDX, originally the “VK/ZL contest”), one of the world’s oldest amateur radio contests, has been running for about eight decades since the mid-1930s.
+The historic Oceania DX Contest (OCDX, originally the “VK/ZL contest”), one of the world’s oldest amateur radio contests, has been running for eight decades since the mid-1930s.

 The contest is an annual competition to make phone and CW contacts between amateur radio stations in Oceania and DX (the rest of the world).
-The fun takes place on the first and second full weekends in October every year, with separate 24-hour events for phone (SSB) and CW (Morse code).
+The fun takes place on the first and second full weekends in October every year, with separate 24-hour sections for phone (SSB) and CW (Morse code).

 This year’s OCDX contest takes place on:

 08:00 UTC Saturday 1st October to 08:00 UTC Sunday 2nd October 2016 (phone)

 08:00 UTC Saturday 8th October to 08:00 UTC Sunday 9th October 2016 (CW)